Arunachali champa shake

 I recently took a trip to Tawang in Arunachal Pradesh, where this shake was on the breakfast table.
 On the first sip, I wanted the recipe.
 The manager at Timilo Resort was generous enough to arrange a cooking lesson for the group.

-Millets are an important part of tribal cuisine in Arunachal.
+Millets are a vital part of the tribal cuisine in Arunachal.
 They are one of the original crops and are now grown side-by-side with rice.
 They favour barnyard millet, but other millets are also prevalent.

-This is a simple shake, millets, buckwheat, as a local crop, and wild harvested honey.
-The extended blend time is to get the shake to be creamy.
-I have never been able to understand or get an answer to the addition of ice cubes instead of water, but most folks use it, so I am sticking with adding it to the recipe.
-I can theorize that it may have to do with the extended blend time again and not having the shake warm-up.
+This is a simple shake, millets, buckwheat, as a local crop, and wild-harvested honey.
+The extended blend time is used to achieve a creamy shake.
+I have never been able to understand or find an answer to the addition of ice cubes instead of water, but since most folks use it, I am sticking with adding it to the recipe.
+I can theorise that it may have to do with the extended blend time again, and not having the shake warm-up.

 This is a heavy shake.
 The millet and buckwheat are earthy and balanced by the light sweetness of the honey; please don't make it syrupy.
 This was a constant for every breakfast, and I usually greedily had two glasses, knowing I would miss it when I was back home.